Arranging a funeral or cremation in Indiana

 1) is made of wood, metal, or other material;

 3) has a fixed or non-fixed inner lining; and

 4) is designed to encase human remains.

-For the purpose of cremation an “alternative container” is required that is a rigid or non-rigid enclosure.
-It must be non-metallic material, have no ornamentation, be resistant to leakage and rigid enough to handle, whilst protecting crematory personnel.
+For the purpose of cremation, an “alternative container” is required that is a rigid or non-rigid enclosure.
+It must be non-metallic material, have no ornamentation, be resistant to leakage, and be rigid enough to handle whilst protecting crematory personnel.
 These days a cardboard container is ordinarily used.

-Indiana state law is in line with federal legislation according to the FTC’s ‘funeral rule’ and you do have the right to purchase a casket from a third-party casket seller.
+Indiana state law is in line with federal legislation according to the FTC’s ‘funeral rule,’ You have the right to purchase a casket from a third-party casket seller.
 This may be a retail outlet or an online distributor.
 Your funeral home MUST accept your casket and cannot add a surcharge for handling.
-The rule was brought about partly in response to how funeral homes were marking up caskets by up to 500%.
+The rule was brought about partly in response to how funeral homes marked up caskets by up to 500%.
 If you purchase a casket from a third-party casket retailer – just ensure you are dealing with a reputable supplier.

-Abbey Caskets is based in Indiana and the monks of Saint Meinrad Archabbey make quality wooden coffins that start at around $1,900.
-They do operate a program where customers can pre-purchase their casket in advance to secure today’s prices.
+Abbey Caskets is based in Indiana, and the monks of Saint Meinrad Archabbey make quality wooden coffins that start at around $1,900.
+They operate a program where customers can pre-purchase their casket in advance to secure today’s prices.
 Indiana is also home to Batesville Caskets.

-Do bear in mind that a cemetery may have specific requirements about sizes and containment for burial plots and burial vaults and it is wise to carefully check with your cemetery before purchasing a casket.
+Remember that a cemetery may have specific requirements regarding sizes and containment for burial plots and burial vaults, and it is wise to check with your cemetery before purchasing a casket carefully.